 This extraordinary sense of perseverance has carried over into every aspect of her life, including her academic pursuits.
 Beginning college classes at 14 sounds intimidating enough, but imagine encountering a syllabus for the first time or being treated the same as a freshman in college when you’re only a freshman in high school.
 This is the new normal for Lane-Hayes.

 “In the beginning it was a little overwhelming.
 Everything was new to me.
 I think the reason I’m succeeding is the peer support and staff support there.”

 The support and encouragement of her family has also helped Lane-Hayes get her to where she is today.
 “They’re who support you; they’re your roots,” she says of her family.

 Dedicating most of her free time to family, she recalls fond memories of going hunting on the opening day of duck season with her dad and eating her aunt’s caribou soup on frigid visits to Point Hope.
-To her, family and the Ieupiat culture are one in the same.
+To her, family and the Inupiat culture are one in the same.

-Her Ieupiaq name, Aqugaq, perfectly sums up Lane-Hayes.
+Her Inupiaq name, Aqugaq, perfectly sums up Lane-Hayes.
 It roughly translates to ‘the one who steers her own path’.
 As a self-identified independent thinker, she is steering herself on the path to success.
 And she believes that ANSEP is a big part of that path.

 “I would highly encourage other shareholders and Alaska Natives to take the opportunity to go [to ANSEP], because I know for sure that my life is going to be changed from going there.”

 Debra Lane-Hayes is the daughter of Cullen Hayes and Renee Brower; her tribal adoptive mother is Helen Frankson.
 She is the granddaughter of Janet Lane and Jack Hobson.
 Her siblings are Orion Jay Lane-Brower and Edison Jones Brower.
-Her Ieupiat family is from Point Hope; she was born and raised in Anchorage.
+Her Inupiat family is from Point Hope; she was born and raised in Anchorage.